-- 3.11.3.1 A motion for amendment shall not be discussed unless it has been proposed and seconded. - 3.11.3.2 Amendments to motions shall be moved relevant to the motion and shall not have the effect of negating the motion before the Board. - 3.11.3.3 If there are a number of amendments, they shall be considered one at a time.
+- (a) A motion for amendment shall not be discussed unless it has been proposed and seconded. - (b) Amendments to motions shall be moved relevant to the motion and shall not have the effect of negating the motion before the Board. - (c) If there are a number of amendments, they shall be considered one at a time.
 When a motion has been amended, the amended motion shall become the substantive motion before the meeting, upon which any further amendment may be moved.